igauravsehrawat/igauravsehrawat.github.io/_posts/2017-08-15-draw-a-horizontal-tree-using-css-pseduo-elements.md

 If it doesn't work, you know that it is confused and won't give an error.
 This confusion could have been solved by giving error/warning but CSS choose not too.
 That's why all this hate for CSS on internet.

-Let's come to drawing a horizontal tree with a root in center, because why not.The tree structure should like
+Let's come to drawing a horizontal tree with a root in center, because WHY not.
+The tree structure should be like

 <figure>
     <a href="/images/centered-horizontal-tree.png" class="image-popup">